MovingBlocks/master-server/README.md

 -------------
 * Save and provide information about Terasology modules
 * Receive and provide information about Terasology servers (Looking for game)
+  * To edit server entries you need a password - see `Jenkinsfile` and `k8s/secrets.yaml` to see one way it is set up, locally you can set it via env var `META_SERVER_EDIT_SECRET`
 * Using https://db-ip.com/ for providing additional info about servers (disabled until API issue figured out)
 * Use PostgresDB via Jooq for persistence
 * Use Micronaut for core Frameworks